 These materials support SEEd standards: K.2.1, 1.2.1, 3.1.1.

 Students become detectives as they work to save a grove of trees.
-Their detective journal and optional videos lead the students as they work to break the code hidden in tree rings, using their own magnifying tool and tree cookie (slice of a tree trunk).
+Their detective journal and optional videos help the students break the code hidden in tree rings, using their own magnifying tool and tree cookie (slice of a tree trunk).

 These materials s SEEd standards: 2.2.3, 3.2.4, 4.1.1.